 Most notably, there are 2 kinds (types) of clients: Good and Bad!

 A bad client is the one who knows all, the how, why, where, with whom, etc of the things you should or shouldn’t make.
 It is the most of the times manipulative, bossy, and in constant need of something that it missing! (and never lose the chance to remind you of!!!).
-It is a person or a group of people with a high opinion about themselves and little to none chance to change their minds on a subject.
+It is a person or a group of people with a high opinion of themselves and little to none chance to change their minds on a subject.

 They never argue, discuss or trying to find new alternatives on a way of action, but usually, the insist on the old, “tested” ways of making things.
 They constantly nagging you about subjects and issues on a project or task that are highly unimportant, insisting “on the details” and on how they “know how the job is done” [!!!].
 Most of the times, these people, have not needed at all from a consultant, or a firm of experts.
 They need just an assistance, someone with the knowledge to do the specific thing they require of.

 The results from a cooperation such as this are the “best of the involve ones’ opinion” poorly and never a task reaches it original targeting or scope!!!

 The other kind, the good ones, clients, are persons or group of people, ready to seek the knowledge and expertise, they require, and prompt to do what it takes to proceed a cooperation with the interested parties.
 Usually, strive after forming an educated opinion on the subject at hand, read and test variable solutions, before they approach you.